red-hat-data-services/NeMo-Guardrails/docs/integration/tools-integration.md

 ### Passthrough Mode

-When using tools with NeMo Guardrails, it's recommended to use **passthrough mode**.
+When using tools with the NeMo Guardrails library, it's recommended to use **passthrough mode**.
 This mode is essential because:

-- Internal NeMo Guardrails tasks do not require tool use and might provide erroneous results if tools are enabled
+- Internal NeMo Guardrails library tasks do not require tool use and might provide erroneous results if tools are enabled
 - It ensures that the LLM can properly handle tool calls and responses
 - It maintains the natural flow of tool-based conversations